TTCECO/Documentation/first_open_letter_to_TTC_community.md

 ## Background

 TTC Protocol is a decentralized and token-incentivized protocol for social network services and online communities, seeking faster user growth.
 Every member in the TTC Ecosystem works for one aligned goal of creating a more efficient, transparent, and meritocratic network.

-We are building a blockchain protocol with improved performance, scalability, robustness, latency and mobile adaptation for large-scale social networking platforms.
+To achieve such goal, we are building a blockchain protocol with improved performance, scalability, robustness, latency and mobile adaptation for large-scale social networking platforms.

 Ethereum with PoW consensus algorithm is not suitable for mainstream services due to its limited transaction speed.
-TTC Protocol utilizes BFT-DPoS consensus algorithm to support DAPPs with large user base.
+Hence, TTC Protocol utilizes BFT-DPoS consensus algorithm to support DAPPs with large user base.

-The structure of the TTC Ecosystem has three major layers: persistence layer, domain layer and service layer.
-Persistence layer has the account system, BFT-DPoS consensus mechanism, smart contract and more.
+The TTC Ecosystem is structurally composed of three major layers: persistence layer, domain layer, and service layer.
+Persistence layer has the account system, BFT-DPoS consensus mechanism, smart contracts and more.
 Domain layer consists of the cross-chain protocol suite, oracle protocol suite, data mapping and storage protocol suite based on the smart contract.
 Finally, the service layer of the platform consists of complete tripartite protocol, API and SDK, dashboard and related components.
-Also, it provides access to developers, advertisers, and other related parties.
+The service layer also provides access to developers, advertisers, and other related parties.
 The entire ecosystem realizes the process of information generation, consumption and transfer.

-## Account System

-There are two types of mainstream account systems in blockchain society: asset-oriented (bitcoin UTXO) and user-oriented (Ethernet).
-The TTC applies the user-oriented account system, which distinguishes external owner accounts and smart contract accounts.
-While Ethereum matches one private key to one address, TTC allows one private key to correspond with multiple addresses, and also supports the authority transfer of the address owner.

-DAPPs in the TTC Ecosystem create and assign one default account for data storage and reward distribution to each user.
-Each user can request the authority transfer of this account from the address owner(a DAPP) and bind to his or her universal account in the TTC Ecosystem.

 ## Consensus (BFT-DPoS)